 CAA approval of the DAMP will be charged for as normal, on an hourly basis.
 However, we believe approval will be a relatively straightforward process.
 Assisted by the Advisory Circular guidance, it will be desk based and not involve a site visit.
 Following the AC guidance, using the template provided, and getting questions answered before submitting your DAMP for approval, will also help keep processing costs down.

 The cost of random drug and alcohol testing will depend on the process undertaken.
-However, saliva testing has become much more reliable, cost effective and quicker, and would be adequate drug test in most instances.
+However, saliva testing has become much more reliable, cost effective and quicker, and would be an adequate drug test in most instances.

 It will be up to DAMP operators as to whether they use third-party testing agencies or undertake the testing themselves.
 This needs to be set out in the DAMP and will be one of the matters for CAA to consider when it approves a DAMP operator’s plan.